squizlabs/HTML_CodeSniffer/README.markdown

 HTML_CodeSniffer comes with standards and sniffs that cover the three conformance levels of the W3C [Web Content Accessibility Guidelines (WCAG) 2.0](http://www.w3.org/TR/WCAG20), and the U.S. [Section 508](http://section508.gov/index.cfm?fuseAction=stdsdoc) legislation.

-## I want to develop something using HTML_CodeSniffer - which branch should I use?

-The `master` branch is the main development branch.

-The `2.0` branch is the current stable branch.
-Builds of the Accessibility Auditor occur off this branch (starting from version 2.0.6).
-If you are developing a tool based off HTML_CodeSniffer, it's probably best to use the appropriate version tags, or pin your version of HTML_CodeSniffer to the `2.0` branch.

 ## Contributing and reporting issues

 To report any issues with using HTML_CodeSniffer, please use the [HTML_CodeSniffer Issue Tracker](http://github.com/squizlabs/HTML_CodeSniffer/issues).